Fred Gwynne: Early life

 Following his father's death, his mother sent him to boarding school at Groton School, where he graduated in 1944 and may have set the school record for disciplinary black marks.
 He was president of the drama club and made his first stage appearance in a school production of Henry V. Forty years later, he used his drawing skills to pen the school's official campus map.

-Having attended high school during World War II, Gwynne joined the United States Navy after graduation, serving as a radioman on submarine chaser USS Manville (PC-581).
+Having attended high school during World War II, Gwynne joined the United States Navy after graduation, serving as a radioman on submarine chaser PC-581 (later named USS Manville).

 After the war, Gwynne attended art school at the Phoenix School of Design (now affiliated with the Pratt Institute) in New York, with "the dream of doing Saturday Evening Post covers."
 He found that the work was not right for him, and transferred to Harvard College in 1948, graduating in 1951.
 He was a member of the Fly Club, served as president of the Harvard Lampoon (and as an in-house cartoonist), sang with the Harvard Krokodiloes a cappella group, and acted for the Hasty Pudding Theatricals.
 He was affiliated with Adams House.
 During his tenure as Lampoon president, the Middlesex County District Attorney once attempted to ban the publication of the Lampoon's parody magazine for obscenity.
 In response, Gwynne joked that "This just proves what we already knew – moral standards in New England are higher than elsewhere in the country."

 In the 1940s, Gwynne was a summertime swimming instructor at the Duxbury Yacht Club pool in Duxbury, Massachusetts.